TheOnceAndFutureSmalltalker/deep_q_learning_navigation/report.md

 ## Results

 I ran the training several times.
-I teaked several of the parameters, but kept returning to the original values as the most productive.
+I tweaked several of the parameters, but kept returning to the original values as the most productive.
 The last qualifying training session is shown at the bottom of the notebook file Navigation.ipynb Section 8.
 In this run I was able to satisfy the rubric of 100 episodes averaging a reward of 13 or more.
 At the 600th episode, I had a running average over the previous 100 episodes of 14.3.
 A plot of these training results in rewards per episode is shown below.
-The final weights for the neural network are fond in the file checkpoint.pth.
+The final weights for the neural network are found in the file checkpoint.pth.

 <br />
 <br />